jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Localisation, categorically.md

 ### Localisation of rings

-One very important example of a definition by [[Algebraic geometry --- rising-sea/notes/Universal properties and why categories?|universal property]] is that of localisation (of [[Abstract Algebra I --- math-171/notes/Rings#What's a ring?|(commutative, unital) rings]] and modules).
+One very important example of a definition by [[Algebraic geometry --- rising-sea/notes/Universal properties and why categories?|universal property]] is that of localisation (of [[Abstract algebra --- math-171/notes/Rings#What's a ring?|(commutative, unital) rings]] and modules).
 Recall the constructive definition of localisation as follows:

 ##### _definition:_ multiplicative subsets